-June 29, 2006 --is a big risk factor for and , and now new research helps quantify that risk.
+June 29, 2006 -- Diabetes is a big risk factor for heart disease and stroke, and now new research helps quantify that risk.

-A Canadian study found that, in general, people with diabetes have a risk for heart disease (such as ), stroke, and death from any cause similar to someone more than a decade older but without the disease.
+A Canadian study found that, in general, people with diabetes have a risk for heart disease (such as heart attack), stroke, and death from any cause similar to someone more than a decade older but without the disease.

 Those with diabetes tended to be 15 years younger than people without diabetes when they developed risk factors putting them at high risk for heart attacks and strokes.

 For men with diabetes, the average age for the transition from moderate to high risk was 48.
 For women it was 54.

 These findings are reported in the July 1 issue of the journal The Lancet.

 As with people without diabetes, age was still a very important predictor of cardiovascular risk for those with diabetes.
 Those 40 and older tended to have a much greater risk than younger people with the disease.

 "A 70-year-old with diabetes is generally going to have a higher risk than someone who is 40.
 And under age 40, on average, people were not at high risk," says Gillian L. Booth, MD, one of the researchers involved in the study.